DieSeeKat/Osprey/README.md

 ## Contributing

 Osprey is an in-development engine, being developed by a small team (me).
-Any contribution bt pull request is welcome on the dev branch.
+Any contribution is welcome on the dev branch.